hiulit/RetroPie-Godot-Engine-Emulator/README.md

 If the game you are trying to play doesn't work, try changing the "emulator" in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

-If you are using an `x86` PC, the "emulators" used are the Godot's export templates downloaded from https://godotengine.org/download/.
+If you are using an `x86` PC, the "emulators" used are Godot's export templates downloaded from https://godotengine.org/download/.

-For the Raspberry Pi, the script will auto-detect if you are using a `0/1` or a `2/3` and it will install the proper **FRT** "emulators".
+For the Raspberry Pi, the script will auto-detect if you are using a `0/1` or a `2/3` version and it will install the proper **FRT** "emulators".
 Same for any `arm64` single computer board.

 In case none of the "emulators" work...
 Sorry.